austings/Numbers/README.md

 FileBMP.HC -  Contains structure for BMP File Read

+BMPView.HC- Contains functions for BMP file and tensor view

+Per.HC - Contains max pooling functions for BMP images (will contain perceptron functionality at a later date)

 # Install
 Add the CD to an existing TempleOS install and CopyTree to your C:/ from T:/Home/Perceptrons.